kevinmfreire/kevinmfreire/README.md

 ---
 ### :man_technologist: About Me :

-I am a Machine Learning Engineer from Toronto, Canada.
+I am a Data Analyst from Toronto, Canada.

 - :brain: Building machine learning models for NLP and Computer Vision.